 Plus, you can use it all alongside our automated sales CRM.
 We’ll get to that a bit later.

 What does ActiveCampaign cost?

 You decide!
 The number of contacts you have and the extent of the features you need determines your price.
-We have four plans ranging from $9-249 per month:
+We have 4 plans starting at as little as $9 per month:

 Plus, we migrate all of your info to our platform for free.

 “ActiveCampaign is our main email marketing automation and CRM tool—mostly because it covers both tasks so well.” -Aaron Brooks, Venture Harbor

 “First of all, the ActiveCampaign program is a truly complete software and is also among the cheapest compared to the multiple functions it has.